How to Ski for Beginners

 Do: Wet your whistle

-“Our trainers always advised us to drink a liter of water every two hours we were outside,” says Bahrke.
-“That’s a ton of water, but a good rule of thumb is to have two glasses every time you put something in your mouth.”
-If you’re on the slopes for longer than an hour, rehydrating with a sports drink is recommended.
-Bahrke loves Gatorade G2 Low Calorie Thirst Quencher, which has the same amount of electrolytes as the original Gatorade, but only 20 calories per eight-ounce serving.
+"Our trainers always advised us to drink a liter of water every two hours we were outside," says Bahrke.
+"That's a ton of water, but a good rule of thumb is to have two glasses every time you put something in your mouth."
+If you're on the slopes for longer than an hour, rehydrating with a sports drink is recommended.
+Bahrke loves Gatorade G2 Low Calorie Thirst Quencher ($9 for 18, walmart.com), which has the same amount of electrolytes as the original Gatorade, but only 20 calories per eight-ounce serving.
+(Here's a complete guide to sports drinks so you can pick the best one for you.)

 Do: Warm up pre-skiing with active stretching

-Unless he’s a good teacher and a good skier, you’re likely to pick up his bad technique and put stress on your relationship.
-“I see all these boyfriends teaching their girlfriends, and I’m sure it’s broken up a lot of relationships,” says Bahrke.
+Unless they're a good teacher and a good skier, you're likely to pick up their bad technique and put stress on your relationship.
+"I see all these people teaching their S.O., and I'm sure it's broken up a lot of relationships," says Bahrke.
+(Try these other active winter date ideas instead.)

 Do: Learn from an expert